 The basic difference between a condo and a normal home deals with the land.
 When you buy a normal home, you are also buying the land together with the structure.
 This allows the owner to make changes to the home such as painting the exterior, adding vinyl or aluminum siding, or adding a garage, just to name a few examples.

-With a condo, a person may own an individual condo unit and then make payments to a Homeowner’s Association in order to have access and use of common areas.
+With a condo, a person may own a single family approved condo unit and then make payments to a Homeowner’s Association in order to have access and use of common areas.
 Examples of common areas could be a swimming pool, tennis court, exercise room, or meeting room.
 Because all of the individual unit owners are paying to use these areas, it restricts how an owner can make changes to the unit.

 Now that FHA has changed its approval rules to allow financing, there is some clarification of the new rules

 - Limits on Investors – No more than 50% of the condo units may be owned by investors.
 FHA wants to try and limit its exposure to condos that are primarily rentals.

 - Condo Unit Limits – if a condo project has over 10 units, only 10% of the total number of units can be financed via FHA.
 If the project has 10 total units, then only 2 of those units may be financed via FHA.

 - Commercial Restrictions – if the condo project has commercial units, the commercial units are not allowed to total over 35% of the entire project’s floor space.
 Essentially, FHA is aiming to limit the chance that they are lending on a project that is predominantly a commercial operation.

 Your local FHA mortgage lender can provide more details about property requirements for specific condos in your area.